After Amaya’s off to school, we’re at the table having a second round of coffee and tea.

 Nikko, “The police didn’t do anything wrong in that.”

 Janah, “No, that’s not what I mean.
 It’s just the atmospherics.
-First Virginia Tech, then a K-12 school with a pedophile problem.
+First Virginia Tech, then a school with a pedophile problem.
 Hardly good for the community.
-The cops would jump on a problem with any reasonable evidence.”
+The cops would jump on it with any reasonable evidence.”

 Nikko, “Might be more incentive to cover it up.”